 What is a Low Noise tape?
 Is it just a marketing term?
 What does High Output mean?
 What about High Bias?
 Its confusing for newcomers…and even for those with experience!
 We developed a new classification system to help people understand how to use their tapes by breaking them up into a category system with 8 tape types.
 We recommend that you use the tapes that your machine was biased for when it was made, unless you have it calibrated to the newer formulations.

 High Bias formulations will playback louder and have accentuated high frequencies when recorded on older machines set up for the older tapes.
 Older standard bias tapes will sound dull and lifeless when used on machines set up for newer tapes, unless the machine has a tape selector.

-- Type 3 – Low Noise / High Output – Higher output tapes started coming on the scene in the late 1960s, that added the higher output to the lower noise, for an additional 3-4 dB dynamic range.
+- Type 3 – Low Noise / High Output – Higher output tapes started coming on the scene in the late 1960s, that added the higher output in addition to the lower noise, for an additional 3-4 dB dynamic range.
 The Scotch 207 is a great example of this.
 Tapes from Japan like the TDK SD and Maxell UD also has a higher bias requirement, and they sounded brighter on the older machines – which is why people liked them!

 - Type 4 – +3 High Output / High Bias tapes were released in the late 1970s, like Maxell’s UDXL, Fuji’s FB or the Ampex 406, or the Agfa/BASF 468 Series.
 These work well with the newer machines

-- Type 6 – +9 High output tapes like the Ampex 499, 3m 996 / GP9, and the new ATR tape.
+- Type 6 – +9 High Output tapes like the Ampex 499, 3m 996 / GP9, and the new ATR tape.

-- Type 7 – Ferrichrome, sold by Sony for a while in the late 1970s / early 1980s
+- Type 7 – Ferrichrome, sold by Sony for a while in the mid-late 1970s / early 1980s.

 Read more about these formulations on our Tape Grades and Performance Page.